 The truth is that no matter how hard most of us practice we will never play at the highest level of any sport.

 For a funny and empowering look at this hard-to-swallow fact, check out Mark Manson’s take on why “Being Special Isn’t So Special”.

 Years before StrengthsFinder popularized the idea that “you can’t be anything you want to be, but you can be a lot more of what you already are”, Albert Beisser M.D. recognized that “change occurs when one becomes what he is, not when he tries to become what he is not” (Paradoxical Theory of Change 1970).

 In addition to talent, successful transformation requires knowledge, skills and regular practice.
 However, talent is key base metal needed for the precious one.

 After all, most skills and knowledge can be acquired whereas talent is extraordinary and unique.
-I might be able to fix the kitchen sink after hours of YouTube tutorials but my time and energy would be better spent on hiring someone for the job (no matter how hard I practice I’ll never be a crack at home repairs).
+I might be able to fix the kitchen sink after hours of YouTube tutorials but my time and energy would be better spent on hiring someone for the job.

 I’d offer you a step-by-step playbook but I believe that for it to be successful, it needs to come from you – you are one of a kind and your solution needs to fit you.

-What I do strongly recommend is the following:
+I do strongly recommend taking the StrengthsFinder online questionnaire (low price).

 Start with your natural talents and add skills and knowledge as you go.
 And don’t forget the practice part (if public speaking is a talent, it won’t develop into a strength if you spend all your time at your desk).